Skip to content

 One of the most fundamental tasks when preparing to train with a remote training collar is finding the right level for your dog.
 This level is based upon many factors, including your dog’s breed, age, hair coat, and their own individual temperament.
 Call it the Goldilocks principle - you’re looking for something that’s not too hot, and not too cold - but just the right temperature.

-Finding your dog’s level is an important, but fairly straightforward task.
-Once your Handheld Transmitter and Collar are fully charged and functioning, put the e-collar around your dog’s neck.
+Once your remote and collar are fully charged and functioning, put the e-collar around your dog’s neck.
 The collar should be snug enough so that the metallic points make contact with the dog’s skin, but not so tight that he has difficulty breathing.
 Give them a few minutes to become comfortable wearing the collar before you push any buttons.

 What you’re looking for is some subtle change in your dog’s behavior.
 Your dog may cock his ears, tilt his head, or scratch.
 It’s quite possible that on the lowest level, your dog won’t notice anything.
 Simply increase the static level by one and repeat the process.
 If your dog yelps or becomes anxious, the level is too high.
-With the X-Series’ 21 levels of static stimulation, finding your dog’s precise level is easier than ever.

 Finding your dog’s correct level is essential for effective training, because your dog will positively and quickly learn how you want him to respond to that stimulation.
 To effectively train a hunting dog, the goal is not to punish or instill fear - in fact, that’s usually counterproductive.
 Instead, the static stimulation is meant to refocus a dog on a desired behavior.